Shredmetal/llmtest/docs/reliability_testing/format_compliance.md

 Upon observing the cost of throwing thousands of API calls at OpenAI, we decided to just sod it and throw 13,000 API calls at them for the grand sum of...
 US$7.90.

-The purpose of these 13,000 runs was primarily to test the reliability of this library insofar as **format violations** were concerned, and get some insight as to the reliability of the semantic comparison.
+The purpose of these 13,000 runs was primarily to test the reliability of this library insofar as **format violations** were concerned, while lightly testing behavioral matching capabilities.

 Based on the testing documented in this page however, we are quite confident that llm-app-test will adhere to the format requirements in most situations and not throw stupid errors by failing to adhere to the requirements.

-Please refer to the other pages of testing reliability, specifically [Behavioral Reliability Testing](behavioral_testing_reliability.md) and [Behavior At Semantic Boundary Analysis](behavior_at_semantic_boundaries.md) for more information on reliability testing of the ability of this library to test for semantic equivalence.
+Please refer to the other pages of testing reliability, specifically [Behavioral Reliability Testing](behavioral_testing_reliability.md) and [Behavior At Semantic Boundary Analysis](behavior_at_semantic_boundaries.md) for more information on reliability testing of the ability of this library to test for behavioral matches.